The Preserve’s Natural Treasures

 A Multitude of Wildflowers

 Because of the rich water resources of the lower Rocky Fork watershed and the shelter from the steep hills that rise above the floodplain, floral species are rich on the lower hillside elevations of the preserve.
-Spring species include showy representatives, both common and uncommon species, such as celandine wood poppy, yellow mandarin, Guyandotte beauty, pink lady slipper, sweet William, starry chickweed, sweet white violet, Canada violet, long-spurred violet, large-flowered trillium, bluets, wood betony, bluebells, common blue violet, tri-lobed violet, jack-in-the-pulpit, mayapple, dwarf larkspur, Jacob’s ladder, false and true Solomon’s seal, showy orchis, spring beauty, foam flower, rue anemone, and dwarf crested iris.
+Spring species include showy representatives, both common and uncommon species, such as celandine wood poppy, yellow mandarin, Guyandotte beauty, sweet William, starry chickweed, sweet white violet, Canada violet, long-spurred violet, large-flowered trillium, bluets, wood betony, bluebells, common blue violet, tri-lobed violet, jack-in-the-pulpit, mayapple, dwarf larkspur, Jacob’s ladder, false and true Solomon’s seal, showy orchis, spring beauty, foam flower, rue anemone, and dwarf crested iris.

 Scioto Brush Creek – a State Treasure